Human rights centre

 The work you'll be involved in combines both hands-on practical experience in human rights and classroom study.
 You'll work in teams with the guidance of a supervisor to investigate and document human rights violations and/or strengthen human rights initiatives, through collaboration with the many partners with which the Clinic works.
 Our partners include governments, NGOs and international organisations such as Amnesty International and the United Nations.

 There are two types of projects we run in our Human Rights Centre Clinic.
-These are called module-based projects, and stand-alone projects.
-If you're a student at Essex and you'd like to work in the Human Rights Centre Clinic on one of our projects, you can explore the new projects for 2023-24 and find out how to apply.
+These are called module-based projects, and multi-year projects.
+If you're a student at Essex and you'd like to work in the Human Rights Centre Clinic on one of our projects, you can explore the new projects for 2024-25 and find out how to apply.

 Applying to work in the Human Rights Centre Clinic

-If you are selected to work on a module-based project then you will be automatically enrolled on the Human Rights Centre Clinic module.
-(This is also an optional module - course code: HU902).
+If you are selected to work on a module-based project then you will be automatically enrolled on the Human Rights Centre Clinic module (course code: HU902).
+When applying for a multi-year project, you do not need to take HU902, but can opt to do so.

 Browse our postgraduate human rights degrees